 If the student fails 1 or 2 areas upon retaking the comprehensive exam, he/she must take appropriate course and receive and "A" or "B".
-After course(s) is/are successfully completed the student passes comps.
+After course(s) is/are successfully completed the student passes the Comprehensive Exam.
 If the course(s) is/are not successfully completed the student is dismissed from the department.